.png)

 The Role of Stewardship and Philanthropy in Pastoral Life

-My hope is that you will look at stewardship, and especially the fundraising part, in a new light.
 First, let’s talk about Stewardship in terms of time and talent.
-You will probably find, as most religious leaders have, that your house of worship has a small group of people who do it all—they may be liturgical ministers—singing in the choir, serving as lectors, and/or Eucharistic ministers in church and to the homebound and those in nursing homes.
+You will probably find, as most pastors have, that your parish has a small group of people who do it all—they may be liturgical ministers—singing in the choir, serving as lectors, and/or Eucharistic ministers in church and to the homebound and those in nursing homes.
 And then there will be a number of people who are good at organizing events, both social events and fundraising events.
 Still others serve in leadership roles on Pastoral Parish Councils, Finance Councils, or Stewardship Councils.
 Many times, these roles will overlap, and some will be involved in almost all aspects of parish life.
 But what about the rest of the parish?
 Are they content with attending Mass and going home, maybe not even attending a social hour after Mass?
 Or are they reluctant to serve because they don’t think they have any useful talent?
 Or, because they see the same people doing everything and are afraid if they volunteer for one thing, they will be expected to be like the overachievers in the parish, and do it all?
 Or perhaps they don’t feel welcome because they have never been asked.

 So first, you need to determine what tasks and ministries you need volunteers to do.
 Some possible tasks in addition to the liturgical ministries named above might include: